OutSystems/docs-odc/src/eap/differences-o11/intro.md

 ## Project Neo differences by task

-The following table lists tasks in the Project Neo compared to OutSystems 11.
+The following table lists tasks in Project Neo compared to OutSystems 11.

 | Task | In OutSystems 11 | In Project Neo |
 | ----------- | ----------- | ----------- |